The UCLA Citation Review and Adjudication office is now virtual and all transactions will be handled via phone or e-mail

 Impounded (Towed) Vehicles

-Vehicles, including motorcycles, that have been towed or immobilized (booted) will be stored and not released until all outstanding citations, towing, and storage fees including payment of a $150 administrative fee, plus a $20 storage fee per calendar day are paid.
-Imobilized vehicle payments are only accepted by cash, Visa, Mastercard, AMEX, and Discover.
+Vehicles, including motorcycles, that have been towed or immobilized (booted) will be stored and not released until all outstanding citations, towing, and storage fees including payment of a $175 administrative fee, plus a $20 storage fee per calendar day are paid.
+Immobilized vehicle payments can be made in person or online at the Central Ticket Office and are only accepted by cash, Visa, Mastercard, AMEX, and Discover.

 After paying all of the outstanding fees, you may obtain vehicle release by contacting Citation Review & Adjudication.
 Please note, vehicles can only be released to the listed registered owner of the vehicle as shown on the DMV vehicle registration.